-You should wear safety eyewear simply because they are the best defense against eye injuries.
-They protect your eyes from a myriad of potential hazards at work, home and outdoors.
-In a comprehensive way, safety eyewear saves businesses and workers a tremendous amount of time and money.
-And if this evidence isn’t convincing enough, the benefits also have a significant impact on overall, long-term eye health.
+You should wear safety eyewear because it protects your eyes from many hazards at work, at home, and outdoors.
+Protective eyewear saves businesses and workers a tremendous amount of time and money.
+Also, wearing safety eyewear can significantly impact overall long-term eye health.

 Safety Eyewear Is The Best Defense Against Eye Injuries

-While the number of yearly eye injuries is startling, what’s more, eye-catching is that eye injuries are the most preventable cause of blindness!
+While the numbers are startling, even more eye-catching is that eye injuries are the most preventable cause of blindness.
 Even diseases like glaucoma and macular degeneration don’t cause as many cases of blindness as eye injuries.
-In fact, numerous safety experts and medical professionals believe that 90% of all eye injuries are preventable by wearing appropriate safety eyewear.

-Even though, as ASOT President Ferenc Kuhn, MD, Ph.D., notes:
+Even though, notes ASOT President Ferenc Kuhn, MD, Ph.D., slipping on a pair of safety glasses is quick and easy…

-“Slipping on a pair of safety glasses is quick and easy,” many people often fail to do so.
-“Unfortunately,” Kuhn explains, “compared to other common-sense safety steps such as wearing seatbelts, using protective eyewear does not happen frequently enough.”
+“Many people often fail to do so.
+Compared to other common-sense safety steps such as wearing seatbelts, using protective eyewear does not happen frequently enough.”

-The best case scenario is that safety eyewear prevents an injury from happening in the first place.
+The best-case scenario is that eye protection prevents an injury from happening in the first place.
 At a minimum, they almost always lessen the severity of an injury and prevent permanent eye damage.
-In the majority of cases, standard safety glasses provide ample protection against most hazards.

 Workplaces Require Safety Eyewear

 The Occupational Health and Safety Administration (OSHA) is the agency of the DOL responsible for setting and enforcing protective workplace safety and health standards.
-Included in their standards are guidelines and requirements for selecting the best safety eyewear for virtually every workplace situation.
+Their standards include guidelines and requirements for selecting the best safety eyewear for virtually every workplace situation.

-OSHA mandates the use of ANSI Z87.1 certified safety eyewear and also requires employers to provide the eye protection appropriate for the particular hazards involved with the current task.
-Employers who fail to do so are subject to fines ranging from around $12,500 to $125,000 for each instance.
+OSHA mandates the use of ANSI Z87.1 certified safety eyewear and requires employers to provide appropriate eye protection for the particular hazards involved with any task.
+Employers who fail to do so are subject to fines ranging from $12,500 to $125,000 for each instance.

-The purpose of these standards and requirements by OSHA involves ensuring the safety of all employees in the work environment.
-Employers are responsible for providing safety eyewear whenever necessary to protect against hazards.
+These standards and requirements by OSHA ensure the safety of all employees in the work environment.

 Safety Eyewear Protects Against a Myriad of Hazards

-Hazards involve any potential danger or risk, which exist in every workplace as well as at home and during recreation.
-These threats include physical, chemical and biological hazards.
+Hazards involve any potential danger or risk in workplaces, at home, and during recreation.
+These threats include physical, chemical, and biological hazards.